Invicara/Twinit-App-Template-Portfolio/docs/developer guide/deploy/d5-deploy-to-cloud.md

 1. Open a terminal window in the directory in which you cloned the template code
 2. Run ```npm run build```

 This will use Webpack to build deployable static files in the ```./build``` folder.
-If you wish to modfy the wbpack config, you can do so in the ```webpack.prod.js``` file.
+If you wish to modify the webpack config, you can do so in the ```webpack.prod.js``` file.

 In the ```./build``` folder there are two files you will need to modify as part of your build process.

 * config.js : This file will be a copy of ```app/public/config.js```.
-If you wish to point the built version to a different instance of Twinit, you will ned to create a ```./build/config.js``` file with the appropriate endpointConfig.
+If you wish to point the built version to a different instance of Twinit, you will need to create a ```./build/config.js``` file with the appropriate endpointConfig.
 Additionally, you will need to replace the "baseRoot" with the URL where the web client will be hosted.
-* version.js : This file  This file will be a copy of ```app/public/version.js``` and contains the version number (and any other info you wish to include) that will be displayed by default in the web client header menu.
+* version.js : This file will be a copy of ```app/public/version.js``` and contains the version number (and any other info you wish to include) that will be displayed by default in the web client header menu.

 ## Deploy the Static Files to a Web Hosting Service